Properties of Hagen-Poiseuille flow in channel networks: Results

-The shortest and longest channel graphs at steady state obtained after adaptation are shown in figure \ref{fig:physarum_sync}a).
-In figure \ref{fig:physarum_sync}b), the steady-state graph length distributions and the steady-state graph length $L$ as a function of the pressure at the source node $p_{\text{source}}$ are shown.
-In these simulations, $p_j = 0$, for every $j\in\{\text{sinks}\}$.
-The patterns obtained with the adaptive H-P flow are similar to the ones found in \textit{Physarum}\cite{AlmD,Jon}.
+The shortest and longest channel graphs at steady state, obtained after adaptation, are shown in figure~\ref{fig:physarum_sync}a).
+Figure \ref{fig:physarum_sync}b) displays the steady-state graph length distributions alongside the steady-state graph length $L$ as a function of the pressure at the source node $p_{\text{source}}$.
+In these simulations, $p_j = 0$ for every $j\in \{\text{sinks}\}$.
+The patterns obtained with the adaptive H-P flow resemble the pseudopodia of \textit{Physarum} \cite[figure 2b]{Ada}.

-We now test \textit{Physarum}-like configuration, but we consider that sinks are not simultaneously active (asynchronous adaptation).
-In particular, we have considered that at each iteration, a random number of sinks $N_{\text{sinks}}$, between 1 and 20, is chosen to become active.
-The other sinks are inactive.
-In this case, $S_j = -1/N_{\text{sinks}}$, for every $j \in \{\text{active sinks}\}$, otherwise, $S_j = 0$, for every $j \in \{\text{inactive sinks}\}$.
+We now examine configurations resembling \textit{Physarum}, but we consider that sinks are not active simultaneously (asynchronous adaptation).
+A similar adaptation mechanism to optimise railroad networks has been introduced in \cite{Wat}.
+In particular, we consider that at each iteration, a random number of sinks $N_{\text{sinks}}$, between 1 and 20, is chosen to become active, while the other sinks remain inactive.
+In this scenario, $S_j = -1/N_{\text{sinks}}$ for every $j \in \{\text{active sinks}\}$, otherwise, $S_j = 0$ for every $j \in \{\text{inactive sinks}\}$.
 The source is always active with $S_{\text{source}} = 1$.
-This configuration also mimic the outward radial distribution of channels in \textit{Physarum}.
+This configuration also mimics the outward radial distribution of channels in \textit{Physarum}.

-Figure \ref{fig:physarum_async} shows six final states after $3\times10^{4}$ iterations for this configuration and their respective lengths $L$, obtained using different random initial conditions.
-The active sinks at the end of the simulation are shown as grey triangles, while inactive sinks are shown as white triangles.
+Figure~\ref{fig:10a} illustrates six final states after $3\times10^{4}$ iterations for this configuration, along with their respective lengths $L$, obtained using various random initial conditions.
+The active sinks at the end of the simulation are represented as grey triangles, while the inactive sinks are depicted as white triangles.

-The states of figure \ref{fig:physarum_async} are not formally steady states as the active sinks change every time step, the values of the conductivities $D_{ij}$ never reach a fixed value, changing over time.
-However, the graph's topology does reach a constant form, and the length of the graph has a constant value, where $L$ decreases over time to a minimum stable length.
-For this reason, the final channel configurations are called topological steady-states.
-However, during the asynchronous adaptation, the fluxes vary over time, but the topology of channels remains constant.
+The states of figure~\ref{fig:10a} are not formally considered steady states because, due to asynchronous adaptation, the active sinks change with each time step, and the values of the conductivities $D_{ij}$ never stabilise, continually fluctuating.
+However, the topology of the graph does attain a constant form, and the length of the graph stabilises, with $L$ decreasing over time to a minimum stable length.
+For this reason, the final channel configurations are referred to as topological steady states.
+During asynchronous adaptation, while the fluxes fluctuate over time, the topology of the channels remains constant.